 “Homeownership is the cornerstone of a strong community.” - Rick Renzi

-Based on general population statistics, this group is likely to represent around 25 per cent of the total population by 2030.
-Between now till then, many baby boomer families will start downsizing their homes and looking towards retirement living.
-Meanwhile, their children–generation X and millennials–have graduated from school, become more independent, and are balancing their career, financial and social goals in life.
+Based on general population statistics, this group is likely to represent around 25% of the total population by 2030.
+Between now until then, many baby boomer families will start downsizing their homes and looking towards retirement living.
+Meanwhile, their children–Generation X and Millennials–have graduated from school, become more independent and are balancing their career, financial and social goals in life.
 Yet, due to the rising cost of living and the competitive housing market, the dreams of owning a bigger (or eventually upgrading one) may not be as feasible today as it was before.
 For many singles and young families, living in smaller houses and compact communities is either a popular choice and/or a necessity due to a housing affordability issue.

 Growing up in Asia, I am familiar with the idea of the multi-generational households where extended families live “under one roof” or on a single ancestral compound.
 Examples of these traditionally shared residences are the Courtyard House in China and the countryside properties in the provinces of the Philippines.
 These traditional housing types provide the flexibility of accommodating the new couples or young families to live alongside their parents.
 They often provide social infrastructure and allow the close bonding between grandparents and their grandchildren.
 As an advocate for complete communities, I feel we must pay attention to multi-generation housing and aging-in-place (a term used to describe a person living in the residence of their choice, for as long as they are able, as they age) concepts.